V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!LR3 endstops](../img/LR3_endstops.jpg){: loading=lazy width="400"}

 !!! note
-    Do not use the + (positive) pins or you will ruin your SKR Pro board unless you are running a different project with powered endstops.
+    Do not use the + (positive) pins or you will ruin your SKR Pro board.
+Unless you are running a different project with powered endstops.

 ## Firmware

 The SKR Pro and TFT screen both can use a bin file to re-flash the firmware.
 This is as simple as placing some files directly on the memory card and rebooting them.
+The boards come already flashed from the store.
+This would only be used if you want to update.

 ### SKR Bin

 You have options of firmware for the exact board, driver, screen package as sold in the V1 store.

-* V1CNC_SkrPro_2209-****** Ready for series wiring on any CNC build.
 * V1CNC_SkrPro_Dual_2209-****** Ready for dual end stops on an MPCNC (X & Y axes).
 * V1CNC_SkrPro_DualLR_2209-****** Ready for dual end stops on a LowRider CNC (Y & Z axes).
+* * V1CNC_SkrPro_2209-****** Ready for series wiring on any CNC build.

 When you unzip the file you have a .bin file.
 Rename to FIRMWARE.bin and save it to the MicroSD for the SKR Pro board.
 Make sure to unplug both grey exp1/2 cables for the screen before proceeding.
-Insert the MicroSD back into the control board, reset, and the board will flash a few green LED's for a second or two.
+With the power off, insert the MicroSD into the control board, power on, and the board will flash a few green LED's for a few seconds.
 The board now has new firmware (seriously that easy).

 **Remove the Micro SD card, after flashing**

 !!! note
-    Do not use a SKR Pro based machine with the microSD card in the SKR Pro board.
-This seems to cause random performance issues.
+    Do not use a SKR Pro based machine with the microSD card in the SKR Pro board unless you are using the headless module.
+This seems to cause random performance issues otherwise.

 ![!SKR file](https://www.v1engineering.com/wp-content/uploads/2020/08/SKR_Bin.jpg){: loading=lazy width="400"}